tigawanna/pocketbase_mobile/Readme.md

 Make sure [gomobile](https://pkg.go.dev/golang.org/x/mobile/cmd/gomobile) is installed

-run :  `gomobile bind -androidapi 19` for android

-This will generate two files: `pocketbaseMobile-sources.jar` and `pocketbaseMobile.aar`, import these in android and use
+run :  `gomobile bind -androidapi 19` for Android, this will generate `pocketbaseMobile.aar`, import this in android and use

-run : `gomobile bind --target ios` for ios

-or try : `gomobile bind -ldflags='-extldflags=-libresolv.tbd' -target=ios`
+run : `gomobile bind --target ios` for IOS or try : `gomobile bind -ldflags='-extldflags=-libresolv.tbd' -target=ios`

 # Usage

 Checkout [pocketbase_android](https://github.com/rohitsangwan01/pocketbase_android) to use in native Android

 Checkout [pocketbase_ios](https://github.com/rohitsangwan01/pocketbase_ios) to use in native IOS

-Checkout

 # Examples